Is EngSci For Me?

 Athletic Facilities

 Whether you want to work out alone, exercise with friends, or participate in an organized sport, there is a place for you at one of U of T St. George Campus’ three indoor athletic facilities or two outdoor fields.
-As long as you are enrolled in the Fall, Winter, or Summer Semester, you will have access to these facilities during that time.
-And even if you are not enrolled in the summer term, you can purchase a discounted student summer membership to access the facilities.
+Every indoor facility has different features and offers a variety of classes and equipment.
+Each has its own atmosphere and it’s important that you find a place that is comfortable for you.
+You will have access to these facilities as long as you’re enrolled in classes – and if you aren’t enrolled during the summer, you can purchase a discounted student summer membership in order to access them.

 If you are looking for something fun to do, attending a Varsity Blues game with friends is a great way to spend an evening.